- Excessive fear of loss causes many investors to act counterproductively. An anchor strategy could protect a portion of your investments.

 Fear of loss is a powerful motivator.
 But fear, like greed, is a dangerous sentiment for investors.
-As we saw after the financial crisis of 2008-2009, many clung to the seeming safety of cash, only to miss out on a 10-year bull rally.
+As we saw after the financial crisis of 2008-2009, many investors clung to the seeming safety of cash, only to miss out on a 10-year bull rally.
 Beware of letting nervousness over market volatility derail your long-term investment plan.

 Excessive fear of loss—which behavioral economists call loss aversion—causes many investors to act counterproductively.
-"There is a segment of the investor population that knows they should hold stocks, and who need that growth potential, but are too afraid to take that step," explains Gannon.
-“They are afraid of the consequences of losing their money in a down market.”
+"There is a segment of the investor population that knows they should hold stocks, and who need that growth potential, but are too afraid to take that step," explains Tim Gannon, vice president of product management at Fidelity Investments Life Insurance Company.

 The fiction of market timing

+Avoiding stocks altogether has major drawbacks too.
+Stocks provide the potential growth nearly every long-term investor needs to stay ahead of inflation.
 Cautious investors with long-term saving goals—those who will not need to access a portion of their assets for 5 to 10 years—may benefit from strategies that allow them to protect principal while exposing some of their assets to the stock market's growth potential.
 If you fit that description, consider the following strategies: the anchor strategy or the protected accumulation strategy.